adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 2 : Explore and verify the deployed resources

-- Verify you can access the On-Premises Virtual Machine via RDP to the Public IP using the following credentials
+- Verify you can access all four Virtual Machine via Azure Bastion

 Username: AzureAdmin

 Password: {as per above step}

-- Verify that you can hop from the jumpbox to all Virtual Machines, using their Private IP addresses and RDP access.
-This step also proves that the Site-to-site VPN is online.

-### :point_right: Hint

-**Within the On-Premises MGMT Virtual Machine, desktop shortcuts exist for easy RDP access to other virtual machines**
+- Verify that your VNet Peering and Site-to-site VPN are funcitoning as expected.
+The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *az-mgmt-vm*, launch remote desktop (mstsc), and attempt a connection to *onprem-mgmt-vm* (IP address 192.168.0.5).
+You should recieve the login prompt.

-## Task 3 : Install SQL Server Management Studio on client/mgmt Virtual Machines
+## Task 3 : Install SQL Server Management Studio on both az-mgmt-vm and onprem-mgmt-vm

-- As part of this MicroHack you will SQL Server Management Studio installed on both the On-Premises client/mgmt VM and Azure client/mgmt VM.
-Please install this prior to the lab. https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15.
-Alternatively, run the MAPDrive script which can be found on the desktop of ONPREM-MGMT-VM.
+- As part of this MicroHack you will require SQL Server Management Studio to beinstalled on both of the above VMs.
+Please install this prior to the lab from thw following link https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15.
+You may find setting "IE Enhanced Security Configuration" to off (within Server Manager) makes the task easier to perform via Internet Explorer.

 ## :checkered_flag: Results

 - You have deployed a basic Azure and On-Premises environment using a Terraform template
 - You have become familiar with the components you have deployed in your subscription
-- You are now be able to login to all VMs using the supplied credentials
+- You are now be able to login to all VMs using your specified credentials
-- On-Premises VMs can contact Azure VMs
+- End-to-end network connectivity has been verified from On-Premises to Azure
 - You have installed the required software

 Now that we have the base lab deployed, we can progress to the Private Link challenges!